Wandalen/wTools/module/core/data_fmt/docs/invariant/001_data_model.md

 ### Enforcement Mechanism

 Row length validation is enforced by `RowBuilder` at the point of insertion — the builder panics immediately if row length does not match `headers.len()`.
-The parallel vectors invariant is maintained by the single internal insertion method that always updates both vectors atomically. `TableView` is constructed only via `build_view()` or `TableShapedView::to_table_view()`, both of which produce a well-formed state.
+The parallel vectors invariant is maintained by the single internal insertion method that always updates both vectors atomically. `TableView`'s fields are public, so it can also be constructed directly or via `TableView::new()`/`with_details()`; only the `RowBuilder::build_view()` path validates row length before construction — direct construction does not re-check it.

 ### Violation Consequences